nobuaki-mzmt/cop_homo_tandem_cf-vs-cg/draft/draft_CoptoHomoTandem.md

 of same-sex pairing \[11\].
-In this situation, female-female pairing is not a result of mistaken identity, rather could be adaptive response as observed in *Reticulitermes* termites \[5,12\] or non-adaptive consequence of genetic correlation (ref).
+In this situation, female-female pairing is not a result of mistaken identity, rather could be adaptive response as observed in *Reticulitermes* termites \[5,12\] or non-adaptive consequence of genetic correlation \[9\].
 On the other hand, male-male pairing was more prominent in *C. gestroi*, the species with smaller quantity of sex pheromones.
-Given that male-male tandems in observed *Coptotermes* termites are unstable and ephemeral, male-male tandem runs of these species could be caused by mistaken identity, and *C. gestroi* more frequently mis-identified the partner’s sex due to smaller sexual dimorphism.
+Given that male-male tandems in observed *Coptotermes* termites are unstable and ephemeral (Figure 1, 2), male-male tandem runs of these species could be caused by mistaken identity, where *C. gestroi* more frequently mis-identified the partner’s sex due to smaller sexual dimorphism.
 In either way, our study clearly demonstrated that the evolution of SSB is inseparable from the evolution of sex attracting signals.

 All of the previous studies on same-sex tandem runs in termites have focused on *Reticulitermes* termites \[11,12,25\].
 In *Reticulitermes*